mpatfield/homebridge-easy-mqtt/README.md

 All fields are required unless noted as "(Optional)"

 Info:
+- `id` - A unique ID to identify this accessory.
+Changing this value will result in a new accessory.
 - `name` - The display name for the accessory in HomeKit
 - `type` - The type of accessory, currently Lightbulb, LockMechanism, Outlet, and Switch are supported
 - `manufacturer` - (Optional) The accessory manufacturer which will display in HomeKit device details